-For quasi-formal occasions, no tie with a few buttons undone is a relaxed, favourable look that transitions excellently well from day to night.
-This approach is undeniably popular, given it lends a desired effortlessness to cocktail looks.
+For quasi-formal occasions, no tie with a few buttons undone is a relaxed, favorable look that transitions excellently well from day tonight.
+This approach is undeniably popular, given it lends the desired effortlessness to cocktail looks.
 That being said, a slim tie can add dimension to cocktail attire.
 Try incorporating textured ties, like crocheted or silky versions but with more modern shaping.
-Do not fear a dash of colour with brighter hues of blues, reds and greens for a youthfulness that is not distasteful or gaudy.
+Do not fear a dash of color with brighter hues of blues, reds, and greens for a youthfulness that is not distasteful or gaudy.

 Fragrance & Cologne

 Not to be forgotten as a pivotal component to noticeable cocktail looks is a great fragrance and cologne.
 Cocktail attire needs a great smelling accompaniment and going for a clean, yet memorable scent will add depth to your quasi-formal looks.
 Keep things simple with minimalist scents that will provide a fresh edge to looks or accompany looks with stronger, potent scents for a grounding element to more basic or traditionalist cocktail attire.